i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/packages/wallet-protocol/src/docs/example/initiator-example.md

 import { WalletApi } from '@i3m/wallet-protocol-api'
 ...

-// We have already initialized a sessionManager and created a secure sessiot const walletApi = new WalletApi(sessionManager.session)
+// Let us initialize a the object that implements interactions with thw Wallet HTTP API const walletApi = new WalletApi(sessionManager.session)

+// BELOW CODE IS ASSUMED TO BE RUN FROM A ASYNC FUNCTION
-// Let us query the identities in the wallet.
-Assuming we are in a async function const identities = await walletApi.identities.list()
+// For example, let us query the identities in the wallet const identities = await walletApi.identities.list()

 console.log('List of all the identity DIDs', identities)